Questions? Contact Derek Torry, Trip Leader Coordination

 How will I learn about handling the pack llamas?

 Trip leaders have been on a previous PtP hike and therefore know the basics about loading panniers, grazing, keeping the llamas away from Hellebore plants, and common strategies for leading llamas and staking them out overnight.
+Some trips have their own llama wrangler (especially in Oregon).
+Check with the previous trip leader about grazing and staking the llamas.
+Your maps should show possible locations.

 What tasks should I assign to hikers?